 In 1843 Sam Houston wanted to make peace with hostile Indian tribes.
 He sought a treaty that would end hostilities, establish a line of demarcation between white settlers and Indians, and allow for white trading posts along that line.
 Houston dispatched Joseph C. Eldridge, the republic’s superintendent of Indian affairs, to visit hostile tribes and invite them to a treaty council at Bird’s Fort.
 Eldridge was accompanied by three Delaware chiefs who spoke English and several Indian dialects.

 Houston himself traveled to Bird’s Fort in the summer of 1843 to hold a peace council with several tribes, including the Comanches, but some of the tribes feared that the council at the abandoned fort was a trap and shied away.
 So, Houston moved the council north to Grapevine Springs (today’s Grapevine).
-Although the Comanches were no-shows at Grapevine, this council laid the groundwork for the later council at Bird’s Fort.
+Although the Comanches were no-shows at Grapevine, this council laid the groundwork for a later council at Bird’s Fort.

 Negotiating the treaty at Bird’s Fort in 1843 with Eldridge were two Indian commissioners of the republic: General George W. Terrell and General Edward H. Tarrant.
 Tarrant in 1841 had led the militia attack on Indians at the Battle of Village Creek just a few miles away.